keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 # Set Up #

-You can use just about any spreadsheet software to put together this tool, but I'm going to be using [Google Sheets](http://sheets.google.com/) (it's free!).
-[Microsoft Excel](https://office.live.com/start/Excel.aspx) is another good option.
+You can use just about any spreadsheet software to put together this tool, but I'm going to be using [Google Sheets](http://sheets.google.com/){: target="_blank"} (it's free!).
+[Microsoft Excel](https://office.live.com/start/Excel.aspx){: target="_blank"} is another good option.
 If you only care about the calculator portion, either should work fine for this tutorial.
 For the part where I turn everything into a pretty dashboard, I'm only going to show the steps in Google Sheets.

 # Part 1 - Compute Impact of a Contribution #